adrianolszewski/model-based-testing-hypotheses/README.md

 2) If you need to test something over a non-likelihood model - LRT will no be available.
 3) If you work under a computational-demanding setting (multiple imputation + Kenward-Roger + unstructured covariance + multiple variables, you may prefer not to use it.
 4) Support in statistical packages may be seriously limited.
 Lots' of necessary work may be up to you.
+5) No test for LS-means (EM-means).
+Recall, testing model coefficients is NOT the same as testing LS-means in general.
+Moreover, you may want to test at CERTAIN value of the numerical covariate.

 Wald's - advantages:
 1) As fast as fitting the model sigle time.
 Matters when run under multiple imputation.